Coin in the fish's mouth: Biblical account

-In Matthew's account, in Capernaum, the collectors of the two-drachma temple tax ask Peter whether Jesus pays the tax, and Peter replies "Yes."
+In Matthew's account, in Capernaum, the collectors of the two-drachma temple tax ask Peter whether his teacher pays the tax, and Peter replies "Yes."
 When Peter returns to where they are staying, Jesus speaks of the matter, asking Peter's opinion: "From whom do the kings of the earth collect duty and taxes, from their own children or from others?"
 Peter answers, "from others", and Jesus replies: "Then the children are exempt.
 But so that we may not cause offense, go to the lake [the Sea of Galilee] and throw out your line.
 Take the first fish you catch; open its mouth and you will find a four-drachma coin.
 Take it and give it to them for my tax and yours."